-Our findings qualitatively confirm Karttunen’s original observation, and quantitatively demonstrate the relative weakness of must.
+Our findings qualitatively confirm Karttunen’s original observation that epistemic must is weak, and provide quantified data on the relative weakness of must.
 Moreover, they highlight the role of evidence strength in the computation of must’s meaning.
 The cross-linguistic comparison demonstrates similar weakening with non-propositional discourse particles, further supporting our pragmatic account: the relatively weak interpretation of must does not require encoding weakness or indirectness into the semantics of modals.
 When the cost of uttering must q is greater than the bare form, a pragmatic listener jointly infers that p(q) is smaller than when the utterance is the less costly bare q and that the speaker has weak or imperfect evidence of q.

 (1) a.
 It’s raining.